vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Agnistoma; HV I. 791 from Vi.
 Dh.; (2) begin on Ama vāsyā of Cai.; tithivrata; worship of Agni and homa with sesame on every amāvāsyā for a year; at end donate gold; HV II.
 255-256; this is Vi.
 Dh.
 III.
 190. 1-3, but HV quotes

-same verses from Viṣnupurāna.
+same verses from Viṣṇupurāna.
 Vānijyalābhavrata-fast on Mūla naksatra and on Pūrvāsādhā;

-the performer with face to east is to be bathed with water from four fresh jars in which conch-shell, pearl, roots of roed plants and gold are cast and then he is to worship Visṇu, Varuna and the moon in his court-yard; homa with ghee in honour of these deities; gifts of blue garments ; sandalwood, wine, white flowers; by this the trader secures success and does not fail in sea voyage and agriculture;
+the performer with face to east is to be bathed with water from four fresh jars in which conch-shell, pearl, roots of roed plants and gold are cast and then he is to worship Viṣṇu, Varuna and the moon in his court-yard; homa with ghee in honour of these deities; gifts of blue garments ; sandalwood, wine, white flowers; by this the trader secures success and does not fail in sea voyage and agriculture;

 HV II, 648-649 (from Vi.
 Dh.)
 Vāmanajayanti-on Bh. śu.
 12th; Vāmana (avatāra of Vignu )